Pamoi/datavalanche/README.md

 ## Abstract

 The goal of our project is to highlight the causes of avalanches which kill around 30 people per year in Switzerland.
-To do so we plan to use public data on mortal avalanche accidents available on the Schnee- und Lawinenforschung's website.
+We use a public data on mortal avalanche accidents available on the Schnee- und Lawinenforschung's website: http://www.slf.ch/praevention/lawinenunfaelle/unfaelle_langj/index_EN.

-The next step would be to join this data with meteo data from the few days preceding an accident as the weather plays a major role in the formation of fragile snow layers.
+We also use meteo data from the few days preceding an accident as the weather plays a major role in the formation of fragile snow layers.
+For this we use the data available at: http://apps.ecmwf.int/datasets/data/interim-full-daily/levtype=sfc/

-Once the data is collected and pre-processed the project could follow two directions:

-- Apply machine learning techniques in order to improve avalanche risk prediction
-- Build an interactive visualisation of our data to sensitize people to avalanche risk
+Those datasets allow us to explore the different factors involved in avalanches with different vizualisations.

 ## Data description